Team-Uniken/api.relid.uniken.com/source/index.md

 ## Device fingerprinting and binding

-Every end-point computing device has a number of unique identities associated with it â€“ this includes hardware OEM identities, as well as software identities at both OS platform and application software level.
-The end-point deviceâ€™s fingerprint is created by collecting these various identities, and using them together to uniquely identify it.
+Every end-point computing device has a number of unique identities associated with it – this includes hardware OEM identities, as well as software identities at both OS platform and application software level.
+The end-point device’s fingerprint is created by collecting these various identities, and using them together to uniquely identify it.

-The REL-ID platformâ€™s multi-factor authentication (MFA) is implemented by binding the deviceâ€™s fingerprint/identity with the REL-ID of the user/app â€“ thus ensuring that REL-ID-based access is provided only from whitelisted end-point devices (those with identities/fingerprints bound to the relevant REL-IDs).
+The REL-ID platform’s multi-factor authentication (MFA) is implemented by binding the device’s fingerprint/identity with the REL-ID of the user/app – thus ensuring that REL-ID-based access is provided only from whitelisted end-point devices (those with identities/fingerprints bound to the relevant REL-IDs).

 ## Access to backend enterprise services